top of page

 The purpose of having one strip longer than the other is so that when applied, the longer piece will overlap the small one and make contact with your skin on each side of it.

-TransTape will not adhere properly to itself.
+TransTape will not properly adhere to itself.

 A lot of finding the right size strips and technique for yourself is trial and error, so don't feel discouraged if it takes you a few applications!